Discover the Fascinating History of Vanuatu: A Timeless Journey

 Approximately by 1200 BCE, a highly hierarchical society emerged in central Vanuatu with the arrival of the renowned chief Roy Mata (or Roymata), as per tradition, from the south.
 His passing was commemorated with an intricate ceremony involving the interment of a man and a woman chosen from each of the clans under his authority.

-Map Of Chief Roi Mata'S Domain
+Map of Chief Roi Mata's domain

 Map of Chief Roi Mata’s domain (Source: Original Map by Переход Артур, reworked by Hk kng, CC BY-SA 3.0 https://creativecommons.org/licenses/by-sa/3.0, via Wikimedia Commons)